Alison Geissler: Education and personal life

 Educated at The Mary Erskine School for Girls in Edinburgh, she entered Edinburgh College of Art (ECA) in 1925, where she studied drawing and painting.
 After graduating in 1930, she was awarded a post-graduate scholarship.
 In 1931 she married the watercolourist painter William Geissler, a former tutor at ECA who had recently been appointed Art Master at Perth Academy.
 In 1935, William was appointed to the Art Department of Moray House College of Education, and the couple returned to Edinburgh, where their three children, Paul, Erik and Catherine, were born.
 Between 1940 and 1943, the menace of German bombing on Leith Docks not far from their home induced the family to evacuate first to Dolphinton, then to Carlops, villages outside Edinburgh.
-Her nephew is Martin Geissler.
+Her grandson is the news broadcaster Martin Geissler.

 Career

-Geissler’s glass engraving career started at the end of the Second World War, when she returned to ECA to study under Helen Monro Turner, who had come back from studies in Germany just before the outbreak of World War II.
+Geissler's glass engraving career started at the end of the Second World War, when she returned to ECA to study under Helen Monro Turner, who had come back from studies in Germany just before the outbreak of World War II.
 Monro Turner opened the glass engraving department at Edinburgh College of Art in January 1941, despite the challenges of obtaining equipment during the war period.
 At the time of Geissler's enrolment in 1945, ECA possessed a single glass engraving lathe that overheated, which allowed only intermittent and unreliable access, and had to be shared in shifts with Monro’s other student, Harold Gordon.
 This inconvenience was compounded by the official regulation preventing students from working in the evenings.
 Acquisition of a glass engraving lathe from Germany in 1947 finally enabled Geissler to work independently from home.
 Almost all of her work involved traditional copper wheel engraving, with oil and carborundum powder as abrasive.